History of animation: 1980s: Who Framed Roger Rabbit and the return of Disney

-US Animation Explosion (the 1980s)
+American animation explosion (the 1980s)

-Animation for Saturday morning US TV programming had grown formulaic by the end of the 1970s being based on older cartoons and comic strip characters (Superfriends, Scooby Doo, Popeye) The demand for more cartoon content arose with the Reagan administration deregulation of children's cartoons allowing for morning and afternoon time on UHF and cable channels now targeted toward children.
+Animation for Saturday morning American TV programming had grown formulaic by the end of the 1970s being based on older cartoons and comic strip characters (Superfriends, Scooby Doo, Popeye) The demand for more cartoon content arose with the Reagan administration deregulation of children's cartoons allowing for morning and afternoon time on UHF and cable channels now targeted toward children.
 Cartoons reflecting action, fantasy, and science fiction were common, with more complex narratives than cartoons of the previous decade.
 Several popular animated TV series of this time were based on toy lines, including Mattell's He-Man and the Masters of the Universe (1983–1985) and Hasbro's G.I.
 Joe (1983–1986), The Transformers (1984–1987) and My Little Pony (1986–1987).
 Other cartoons were based on superhero comics, TV personalities (Garry Coleman, Chuck Norris, Mr. T), other live-action shows (Alf, Punky Brewster) adult action or science fiction movies (Robocop, Rambo, Ghostbusters, Teen Wolf), video games (Pac-Man, Pole Position, Captain N), or children's literature (The Littles, Berenstain Bears).
 Japanese anime series were also edited and combined match to American broadcast guidelines (Robotech, Force Five).

 Mostly in retrospect, Disney feature films have been perceived as going through a Dark Age in the decades after Walt Disney died in 1966 (despite a more steady string of box office successes than during the decades in which Walt was alive).
 The failure of The Black Cauldron (1985), made on an ambitious budget, was a new low.
 Tim Burton cited Disney's failure to train new animators during the 1960s and early 1970s as a reason for the decline, with Disney relying instead on an aging group of veterans.

 Don Bluth, who had left Disney in 1979 together with nine other animators, started to compete with his former employer in cinemas in 1982 with The Secret of NIMH.
 The film garnered critical acclaim but was only a modest success at the box office.

 Europe

-In comparison to the US animation output around the start of the 1980s, international co-productions seemed more imaginative and more promising.
+In comparison to the American animation output around the start of the 1980s, international co-productions seemed more imaginative and more promising.
 The Smurfs (1981–1989), produced by Belgian Freddy Monnickendam's SEPP International in collaboration with Hanna-Barbera, was highly successful, and followed by Snorks (1984–1989) and Foofur (1986–1988).
 Production for Bzz Films' Bibifoc (Seabert) (1984–1988) was also handled by SEPP.
 Other notable international co-productions include Inspector Gadget (France/U.S.A.
 1983) and The Wonderful Wizard of Oz (Canada/Japan 1986–1987).

 In the U.K., Cosgrove Hall Films' very successful TV series Danger Mouse debuted in September 1981 and would continue until 1992, receiving 11 BAFTA nominations between 1983 and 1987.
 Also broadcast on Nickelodeon, the witty secret agent parody featuring a mouse became popular with young as well as adult American audiences and spawned the Count Duckula (1988–1993) spin-off.